alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 #### 2. Stepwise regression

 Stepwise regression demonstrated results which were on average 1-2% better then regular linear model.
 But the problem (and this is really big problem) is that it really time consuming!
-For 14 time series and 100-200 variables for each time series it requires total 22 minutes (!) on Intel Core i5 4 GB RAM.
+For 14 time series and 90-120 variables for each time series it requires total 22 minutes (!) on Intel Core i5 4 GB RAM to solve the model.
 Below is the example of backward stepwise regression:
 ```r
 fit_lm <- lm(y_train~.,X_train,weights = weights_lm)
 fit_lm_clean<-step(fit_lm,direction="backward",test="F",trace=F,weights = weights_lm)